DOUBLE CLEAR by E.T. Russian

 Property of Opaqueness: A Performance by Takahiro Yamamoto

-The collaborative dance performance Property of Opaqueness is the first iteration of choreographer Takahiro Yamamoto’s project under the umbrella title Opacity of Performance, which will debut at the Portland Art Museum in Fall 2020.
+The collaborative dance performance Property of Opaqueness is the first iteration of choreographer Takahiro Yamamoto’s project under the umbrella title Opacity of Performance, scheduled to debut at the Portland Art Museum in Fall 2020.
 This multi-year project investigates visibility and the physical and emotional effects that performers and viewers undergo when acts of looking, moving, and paying attention vary over an extended duration.
 When does visibility/invisibility validate the performer and when does it negate them?
 What are the social consequences of looking at a performing body today?

 Opacity of Performance applies Edouard Glissant’s idea of opacity to a discipline that relies on the audience’s clear desire to see the performers.
 For him, opacity is “that which cannot be reduced” to the familiar.
 It is the part of ourselves that others cannot grasp, “the thing that would bring us together forever and make us permanently distinctive.”
 By varying levels of visibility/opacity in the work, Yamamoto proposes that both viewers and performers use perception and imagination to reflect on the relational nature of validation and understanding.
 In this work, Yamamoto centers the unknowable as a vulnerable yet necessary state of being.